3DGS-DET: Empower 3D Gaussian Splatting with Boundary Guidance and Box-Focused Sampling for Indoor 3D Object Detection: Experiments

+\textbf{Guidance from Different Priors}.
 In this section, we analyze the impact of guidance from various priors.
 As described in~\secrefn{sec:methods:boundary-guidance}, we utilize the object's boundary as the guidance prior.
 Here, we perform an ablation study considering the object's center point and mask as alternative priors.
 To obtain the center point, we detect the object's bounding box using GroundingDINO~\citep{liu2023grounding} and compute its center coordinates.
 The mask is generated with GroundedSAM~\citep{ren2024grounded}.
 Note that all priors are category-specific, with each class associated with a fixed color.
 These priors are overlaid on the posed images, as shown in~\figrefn{fig:abl_point_mask}, and then used to train the 3DGS for detection. \tabref{tab:prior_comparison} presents the detection performance for 3DGS trained with the different priors.
-As reported in~\tabref{tab:prior_comparison}, the 3DGS-DET method using boundary guidance achieved 56.7\% in mAP@0.25 and 36.9\% in mAP@0.5, demonstrating significant superiority over the center point and mask priors.
+As reported in~\tabref{tab:prior_comparison}, the 3DGS-DET method using boundary guidance achieved 56.7\% in mAP@0.25 and 36.9\% in mAP@0.5, demonstrating significant superiority over the alternative priors.

 Let's explore the visualizations for further insights.
 In (a) and (c) of~\figrefn{fig:abl_point_mask}, we observe that the spatial distribution of Gaussian blobs with Point Guidance is less distinct compared to Boundary Guidance.
 This is because the center point provides only positional guidance, lacking richer information like shape or size, making it less effective compared to the boundary prior.
 For the mask prior, as shown in (b) and (c) of~\figrefn{fig:abl_point_mask}, the Gaussian blobs' spatial distribution with Mask Guidance is more ambiguous than with the Boundary Guidance.
 Although the mask highlights shape and size information, it hides the object's surface, reducing texture and geometric information, thus being less effective than the boundary prior.
 Overall, Boundary Guidance offers positional cues and richer information such as shape and size while preserving texture and geometric details on the object's surface, leading to the best performance.